 Looking for the perfect chocolatey teatime snack?
 This moist Chocolate Chip Loaf Cake is easy to whip up and hits the spot every time.

-As a busy mom and environmental scientist, One-Bowl baking is my absolute favorite!
+As a busy mom and environmental scientist, one-bowl baking is my absolute favorite!
 Less clean-up means we save on both time and water!
 Win, win.

 Green tip: Speaking of cleanup, if you have a dishwasher-use it!
 Comparing dishwashing to handwashing, using an efficient dishwasher uses 1/6th the amount of water to get your dishes clean!